 Diego Acosta was born in Arequipa, in the south of Peru.
 At age three, his family moved to Lima, where he was raised and attended school.
-He became Global Volunteers’ team leader in 2022, after serving as our English translator for four years.
-In cooperation with our community partners in Peru, Diego leads all teams serving at Sagrada Familia, and manages all project-related logistical issues.
-When you serve in Peru, Diego will introduce you to the work projects, guide you in Peru’s culture, invite you to community events, and engage you in the day-to-day life of the community.
+After serving as our English translator for four years, he became Global Volunteers’ team leader in 2022.
+In cooperation with our community partners in Peru, Diego leads all teams serving at Sagrada Familia and manages all project-related logistical issues.
+He also works with our community partners in Cuba, leads teams, and manages all aspects of our programs in Havana and Ciego de Ávila.
+When you serve in Peru or Cuba, Diego will introduce you to the work projects, guide you in Peru’s or Cuba’s culture, invite you to community events, and engage you in the day-to-day life of the community.
 Read on to learn about his personal background and program responsibilities.

 How did you develop your passion for helping others?